qiyanjun/2026sp-GenAI-Agents-Overview-Course/16spProjects.md

 + On your coding artifacts (aka also presented via demo presentation)
   + The project should be technical, employing methods including, but not limited to, those covered in class.
 Please keep your code and visualized results in well-organized code structure.
-  + Please follow the following instruction for organizing your PR to the project codebase: [tocome](tocome)
+  + Please follow the following instruction for organizing your PR to the project codebase: for instance, for project A [uva-26-spring-gen-agent-students-projectA Git](https://github.com/Qdata4Capstone/uva-26-spring-gen-agent-students-projectA)

     - Please Follow the following folder structure to organize your team project artifacts:
     - Place all code scripts in the `src/` folder